Mohit9754/JMSoft/README.md

 project and change the settings to match what you plan to build.
 In particular, you're at least going to want to change the following:

-- Application Name: "My First App"
+- Application Name: "JM Soft"
 - Company Domain: "example.com"

 ### Fastlane files